sagar-spkt/sagemaker-e2e-pipeline/docs/USAGE_GUIDELINE.md

 ```shell
 terraform destroy
 ```
 However, this command won't delete following resources.
 You've to delete them manually.
-Automated deletion is not implemented for them to avoid accidental deletion and terraform won't be able to recreate model artifacts from pipeline run.
-- AWS ECR repository and images inside.
-- AWS S3 Bucket and model artifacts created by deployment lambda function.
-- AWS Sagemaker Model Packages in Model Registry
+- AWS Sagemaker Model Packages in Model Registry since it is not created by the Terraform.
+They're created dynamically by the pipeline based on input hance not destroyed by Terraform.